decentraland/ephemeralkey/README.md

 ### validateHeaders

 - Validate headers received on the request
-- Should return error if :
+- Should return error if:

   - The Method of the request does not match the signed request
   - The URL doesn’t match the expected URL of the server